bob8whiskey/bob8whiskey.github.io/_posts/2018-04-09-islay-standards-02.md

 excerpt_separator: <!--more-->
 ---

-Welcome to day 2 of Islay Standards week.
+Welcome to day 2 of Islay Standards week (+1).
 I'm taking on the second You know you're obsessed with Islay when you've memorized the spelling of Bunnahabhain.
 Scottish actor Brian Cox, can you help us out with the pronunciation of Bunnahabhain?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JanRqMtGtOI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>